KhronosGroup/glTF/specification/2.0/README.md

             "buffer": 0,
             "byteLength": 76768,
             "byteOffset": 25272,
+            "byteStride": 32,
             "target": 34962
         }
     ]
 }
 ```

+Buffer view could have `byteStride` property.
+It means byte-distance between consequential elements and it is mandatory when `target` equals to ARRAY_BUFFER.
+When `target` is ELEMENT_ARRAY_BUFFER, `byteStride` must be 0.

-buffers and bufferViews do not contain type information.
+Buffers and buffer views do not contain type information.
 They simply define the raw data for retrieval from the file.
-Objects within the glTF file (meshes, skins, animations)  access buffers or bufferViews via *accessors*.
+Objects within the glTF file (meshes, skins, animations) access buffers or buffer views via *accessors*.

 ### Accessors